 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

-U.S. exporters may also face increased regulatory controls on agricultural products imported into The Bahamas given the Bahamas Health and Food Safety Agency’s efforts to introduce new food sanitary and phytosanitary and safety standards.
+To enhance food security, promote economic diversification, and ensure market access for local producers the Bahamian government recently announced foreign investors must purchase 40 percent of all food intended for operations from local farmers and fishers.
+This policy is not yet supported by legislation, although several international companies have complied as part of their corporate social responsibility initiatives.
+U.S. agricultural products exporters may face increased regulatory controls given the Bahamas Health and Food Safety Agency’s efforts to introduce new food sanitary and phytosanitary and safety standards.
 The Bahamas Bureau of Standards and Quality has also been mandated to create and implement quality control standards which may pose technical hurdles.
 Nevertheless, commercial opportunities in these sectors are expected to remain steady or increase, particularly with the development of new high-end resorts.

-In 2020, top U.S. food and agricultural exports to The Bahamas included: poultry meat and products (excluding eggs); beef and beef products; dairy products; snack food; prepared food; fruit and vegetable juices; pork and pork products; wine and beer; fresh vegetables; and non-alcoholic beverages.
+In 2021, top U.S. food and agricultural exports to The Bahamas included: poultry meat and products (excluding eggs); beef and beef products; dairy products; snack food; prepared food; fruit and vegetable juices; pork and pork products; wine and beer; fresh vegetables; and non-alcoholic beverages.